BIH Metabolomics Platform

 Dr. Jennifer Kirwan (since October 2016)

-Yoann Gloaguen (Research fellow in metabolomics bioinformatics, joint position with the BIH bioinformatics core unit)
+Yoann Gloaguen (Postdoctoral Researcher in metabolomics bioinformatics, joint position with the BIH bioinformatics core unit)

 Prof. Michael Schupp: Institute of Pharmacology